trivedikavya/LingoDocs-OS/readme languages/README.en.md

-# My Awesome Project
+# My Awesome Project of hackathon
-hello
+hello i am kavya Trivedi
 ## 📝 About this Demo work
-hello When I push a change to this `README.md` file, the GitHub Action will automatically create and update translated versions of this file in Spanish and Hindi.
+hello hope u are well When I push a change to this `README.md` file, the GitHub Action will automatically create and update translated versions of this file in Spanish and Hindi.